yagosys/202301/userguide/010-eks/demo_macvlan.md

 FOS Container # sysctl sh
 #
 ```

+you can use `sysctl sh` command back to cFOS container linux shell

 - ### create demo application deployment

 *the replicas=4 mean it will create 4 POD on this work node*